Labs and libraries have closed.

 Dr. Nicola Byrom (UK).
 Lecturer in psychology at the Institute of Psychiatry, Psychology, and Neurosciences at Kings College London.
 Topic: Managing anxieties and low mood during social isolation.

-And the webinar will be moderated by Dr. Elliot Brown (Germany).
+And the online seminar will be moderated by Dr. Elliot Brown (Germany).
 Neuroscientist, Scientific Advisor, Mental Health Advocate, and senior research fellow at Charité Hospital & Health Care.

-Hopefully many of you can attend the webinar, if you can #stayathome, and stay healthy!
+Hopefully many of you can attend the online seminar, if you can #stayathome, and stay healthy!